 Words without an accent: words with an accent mark

-The most common words on esdrújulas They are a subgroup of proparoxytones, but they are stressed before the third-to-last syllable.
+The words on esdrújulas They are a subgroup of proparoxytones, but they are stressed before the third-to-last syllable.
 These words always have an accent, but they are less common.
 They are usually formed with verbs accompanied by enclitic pronouns or with adverbs ending in “-mente”.

 - Easily: He understood it easily.